pascalpp/pascal.com/src/lib/diary/2026-06-09-free-ruler/page.md

 ## Finally got through App Store review

 I submitted the updated app to the App Store on Sunday, and got another vague rejection.
-Undeterred, I re-submitted today, a few hours before the WWDC keynote, and got approved in just hover an hour, with no comments. 🤷‍♂️
+Undeterred, I re-submitted today, a few hours before the WWDC keynote, and got approved in just over an hour, with no comments. 🤷‍♂️

 If you need a ruler for your Mac, download Free Ruler from [GitHub](https://github.com/pascalpp/FreeRuler/releases) or the [App Store](https://apps.apple.com/us/app/free-ruler/id1483172210?mt=12).